BOWLING RULES AND REGULATIONS OF THE CLUB

 1.3 Dress code

 1.3.1 The dress code of The Club specifies that members to wear predominantly white tops with grey trousers, skirts or shorts.
-White or cream trousers/skirts are to be worn as instructed for some friendly games and some Club Regional and National competitions and Club competition finals.
+White or cream trousers/skirts/shorts are to be worn as instructed for some friendly games and some Club Regional and National competitions and Club competition finals.
 County and Club insignia and the wearer’s name may be displayed on tops.
 Ladies wearing white tops may also wear TIBC Red Waistcoats.

 1.3.2 In league games team players may wear coloured shirts or blouses of their choice provided all team members wear them when playing.
 The colour and design of the shirt or blouse must be registered with the League Administrator.
 Shirts representing outdoor bowls clubs may also be worn.

-1.3.3 The Club dress code also specifies that only regulation white, brown, black or grey bowling shoes are to be worn on the green.
+1.3.3 The Club dress code also specifies that only regulation bowling shoes, are to be worn on the green.
 Members should note that neither The Club nor the Thornbury Leisure Centre will accept liability if injury occurs due to the wearing of sandals.

 1.3.4 Any player not dressed in compliance with the above dress code shall be given a verbal warning by the officer of The Club responsible for the game in which the breach occurs.
 Should the offender transgress a second time, the player will not be allowed to play again until the dress code is complied with.

 1.4.1 All games shall be played within the periods of times allowed for the particular competition, as notified elsewhere in these Regulations or as displayed on the Club notice boards.